 In 2010 we were again asked by Peugeot to change our name to the current one, Peugeot Sport Club UK and revised our branding in addition.

-The club now has members with just about every model produced to date, with the latest influx coming from the 207 GTI THP models, alongside the ‘classics’ such as the 309 GTI Goodwood and 205 1FMs to name just a few.
+The club now has members with just about every model produced to date, with the latest influx coming from the 208 GTI and RCZ models, alongside the ‘classics’ such as the 309 GTI Goodwood and 205 1FMs to name just a few.

 The club has an active membership and large selection of local groups that get involved in trips, meets and events in the UK and abroad.
 They have previously organised Continental and UK road trips and have visited France, Belgium, Germany and Luxembourg on some great adventures.
-Nearer to home there has been ‘Lakes Tours’ and for those who like to go a little quicker, a particular favourite is our annual attendance at Curborough sprint track in April.
+Nearer to home there have been several years of ‘Lakes Tours’ (we are sampling the Yorkshire and Lakes roads for a change in 2016) and for those who like to go a little quicker, a particular favourite is our annual attendance at Curborough sprint track in March/April.